interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 ```

 **This transforms the entire dynamic:**
-- Resources flow to what enables self-actualization (not to who can write best grant)
-- Recognition measures actual enabling contribution (not performance for funders)
-- Success = enabling more self-actualization across network (not extracting more funding)
-- Everyone is both enabling and enabled (not givers vs. receivers)

-### What It Eliminates

-- ❌ Membership approval processes
-- ❌ Resource allocation committees
-- ❌ Grant application reviews
-- ❌ Appointed roles or positions
-- ❌ Governance meetings (except rare Decider for parameters)
-- ❌ Arbitrary funding targets
-- ❌ Selection of beneficiaries
-- ❌ Centralized planning
-- ❌ Giver/receiver power dynamics
-- ❌ Charitable dependency relationships
-- ❌ Performance theater for funders
-- ❌ Phantom capacity declarations (only providers declare capacity)
-- ❌ Intermediate "claim" concept (providers allocate directly to needs)
-- ❌ Admin discretion over entity funds (automatic computational allocation)

-### What It Guarantees

-- ✓ Membership emerges from contribution and recognition
-- ✓ Resources flow to recognized needs from willing providers
-- ✓ Success amplifies through recognition increase
-- ✓ Failure corrects through recognition decrease
-- ✓ Only providers with actual resources declare capacity
-- ✓ No single point of failure
-- ✓ Transparent and auditable
-- ✓ Scale-invariant (works from 5 to 5000 participants)
-- ✓ Sybil-resistant
-- ✓ Self-organizing around real contribution
-- ✓ Direct allocation from capacity to needs (no intermediate claims)
-- ✓ Entity's own funds allocated computationally (admins never decide)

-### Emergence Without Central Control
+* Resources flow to what enables self-actualization (not to who can write best grant)
+* Recognition measures actual enabling contribution (not performance for funders)
+* Success = enabling more self-actualization across network (not extracting more funding)
+* Everyone is both enabling and enabled (not givers vs. receivers)

+#### What It Eliminates

+* ❌ Membership approval processes
+* ❌ Resource allocation committees
+* ❌ Grant application reviews
+* ❌ Appointed roles or positions
+* ❌ Governance meetings (except rare Decider for parameters)
+* ❌ Arbitrary funding targets
+* ❌ Selection of beneficiaries
+* ❌ Centralized planning
+* ❌ Giver/receiver power dynamics
+* ❌ Charitable dependency relationships
+* ❌ Performance theater for funders
+* ❌ Intermediate "claim" concept (providers allocate directly to needs)
+* ❌ Admin discretion over entity funds (automatic computational allocation)

+#### What It Guarantees

+* ✓ Membership emerges from contribution and recognition
+* ✓ Resources flow to recognized needs from willing providers
+* ✓ Success amplifies through recognition increase
+* ✓ Failure corrects through recognition decrease
+* ✓ Only providers with actual resources declare capacity
+* ✓ No single point of failure
+* ✓ Transparent and auditable
+* ✓ Scale-invariant (works from 5 to 5000 participants)
+* ✓ Sybil-resistant
+* ✓ Self-organizing around real contribution
+* ✓ Direct allocation from capacity to needs (no intermediate claims)
+* ✓ Entity's own funds allocated computationally (admins never decide)

+#### Emergence Without Central Control

 **Roles emerge naturally:**

 ```
 System tracks recognition by type:
 - Alice: 45% MRS (30% for water stewardship, 15% for community organizing)